 The late-ripening vine is prone to real mildew and tends to Verrieseln, It produces light colored red wines with a neutral aroma.
 In Spain It is mostly cultivated under the name of Moravia Dulce in the vast region of Castilla-La Mancha mainly in the two provinces of Albacate and Cuenca, where they are located in the two DO areas La Mancha and manchuela is allowed.
-A total of 2,571 hectares of vineyards were recorded here.
-In Portugal occupied the variety 4,008 hectares of vineyards, especially in the two areas Douro and Rios do Minho and is there for the port wine authorized.
-Overall, in 2010, a vineyard with 6,579 hectares with increasing tendency.
+In total, 2,571 hectares of vineyards were recorded here.
+In Portugal the variety occupied 4,008 hectares of vineyards, especially in the two areas Douro and Rios do Minho and is there for the port wine authorized.
+In total, a vineyard with 6,579 hectares was reported in 2010 with an upward trend.
 The variety thus occupied in the world varieties ranking the rank 95.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012